Mon: Writing: define sacrifice and explain how you would select; Plot diagram; Read and discuss Chapters 55-58

 Fri: Theme writing, data with Mrs. Hayes, Star test

-I can find the main idea of a text and trace its development as well as form a summary without opinion.
-(RI.8.2)
+I can find the central idea of a story and analyze its development.
+(RL.8.2)